mark-hahn/coffeekup-intro/README.md

 Now it is starting to look like real HTML you'd find on an ugly web page.

 Did you notice the parentheses around `color:"green"`?
 In older versions of coffeescript this is needed so that the string after it is not treated as part of the hash.
 The newest versions of CoffeeScript have changed the rules so this isn't needed.
 I'm going to assume the latest version of CoffeeScript in the following examples to keep them prettier.
-As of this writing the KoffeeKup online trial page uses an older version of CoffeeScript.
+As of this writing the CoffeeKup online trial page uses an older version of CoffeeScript.
 So add the parentheses before trying them out there.

 Lonely Text
 ---

-At this point in my use of KoffeeKup I was starting to think I knew how to generate any HTML, but then I ran into a stumbling block.
+At this point in my use of CoffeeKup I was starting to think I knew how to generate any HTML, but then I ran into a stumbling block.
 I needed to put some text between tags and not inside a tag.
-This is a hole in the KoffeeKup logic described so far, but the hole has been filled with a fake tag named `text` ...
+This is a hole in the CoffeeKup logic described so far, but the hole has been filled with a fake tag named `text` ...

 	span color:"red", "I'm bright red!"
 	text "I'm boring black"